JohnSilentHill/Python-Code-Practice/update_log.md

 ## 07.09.25

 ### Hell Yeah Simulator

-> Added coolness values for beer brands.
+> Added coolness values for beer and cig brands.
 Easily copiable and configurable for any future items now.

+> Tidied up the user input function by adding more line breaks.

 ### Created a New Project